 If your state of health allows, you can help your case by doing your own investigation at the accident scene.
 Get the contact information of all parties involved, take photos of the vehicles and roadway and makes notes or voice recording of all your observations.

 The experienced auto accident attorneys at Largey Law Firm can help you gather evidence of liability on the part of other drivers involved.
-To schedule a free initial consultation with an experienced lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced lawyer, contact us online.
 We have offices in Tavares, Clermont and Inverness.